Pink Eye

 What Is Pink Eye (Conjunctivitis)?

-Conjunctivitis, commonly known as pink eye, is a condition that occurs when there is irritation or infection in the conjunctiva — the clear tissue that covers the white part of your eye.
-This condition can result in very noticeable discomfort lasting for several days or even weeks, along with a noticeably red (or pink) eye.
+Pink eye, also called conjunctivitis, is a condition that occurs when there is irritation or infection in the conjunctiva — the clear tissue that covers the white part of your eye.
+This condition can result in noticeable discomfort lasting for several days or weeks, along with a noticeably red (or pink) eye.

-• Viral Conjunctivitis – The most common type of pink eye, viral conjunctivitis is very contagious and can be transmitted by touch, often being spread at schools and crowded public places.
+- Viral Conjunctivitis – The most common type of pink eye, viral conjunctivitis is very contagious and can be transmitted by touch, often spread at schools and crowded public places.
 It is characterized by red, burning eyes with watery discharge.

-• Bacterial Conjunctivitis – This type of pink eye is caused by a bacterial infection, and is also highly contagious.
-Bacterial conjunctivitis results in a red, sore eye that emits a sticky pus.
+- Bacterial Conjunctivitis – This type of pink eye is caused by a bacterial infection and is also highly contagious.
+Bacterial conjunctivitis produces a red, sore eye that emits sticky pus.

-• Allergic Conjunctivitis – The only form of pink eye that is not contagious, this type of conjunctivitis is the result of an allergic reaction, causing the eye to become watery and have itchiness, redness, and often puffy eyelids as well.
+- Allergic Conjunctivitis – The only form of pink eye that is not contagious, this type of conjunctivitis results from an allergic reaction, causing the eye to become watery and have itchiness, redness, and often puffy eyelids as well.

 Pink Eye Treatment at Dean McGee Eye Institute